Table of Contents

 Fatty fish like tuna and salmon are excellent sources of the omega-3 fatty acids EPA and DHA, but fish isn't suitable for everyone.
 Whether you are vegan, vegetarian, or concerned about the impacts of commercial fishing on the environment, eating more fish isn’t a solution.
 Unfortunately, many vegan healthy fat sources of omega-3s only have ALA, which your body needs to convert to EPA or DHA in order to use.

 Algae oil is the best vegan-friendly substitute for popular omega-3 supplements like krill oil and fish oil.
-They’re made from microalgae and are rich in both EPA and DHA, unlike any other plant-based omega-3 source!
+They’re made from microalgae and are rich in both EPA and DHA, unlike any other plant-based omega-3 source, which also makes it a great flaxseed oil substitute!

 Whether you’re eating them on top of toast or as an ingredient in your guacamole, avocados are high in monounsaturated fat.
 They also come with plenty of other healthy nutrients like fiber, potassium, and Vitamins B6, C, and E – all of which are great for your immune system!